Employment Taxes

 "Those [payroll] taxes were never a problem of economics.
 They are politics all the way through.
 We put those payroll contributions there so as to give the contributors a legal, moral, and political right to collect their pensions and their unemployment benefits.
 With those taxes in there, no damn politician can ever scrap my social security program."Franklin D. Roosevelt

 Employment taxes are so named because they apply only to compensation for work.
-Because employment taxes are flat taxes, for which there are few deductions, they are major burden on poor people, and the major reason why work is the most heavily taxed form of income.
+Because employment taxes are flat taxes, for which there are few deductions, they are major burden on poor people, and why work is the most heavily taxed form of income.
 Investment income and inheritance are not subject to employment taxes and are usually taxed at a much lower rate than compensation for work.
-However, starting in 2013, a 3.8% Medicare tax will also be assessed on investment income for high income taxpayers: this is the 1st time that traditional employment taxes have been extended to other forms of income.
+However, since 2013, a 3.8% Medicare tax is also assessed on investment income for high income taxpayers.
 Employment taxes are also called payroll taxes because they are withheld from payroll.
-The main part of employment taxes consists of the Social Security tax and the Medicare tax, equal to 15.3% of taxable compensation, where the employer pays ½ of the tax and the employee pays the other half.
+The main part of employment taxes consists of the Social Security tax and the Medicare tax, equal to 15.3% of taxable compensation, where the employer pays 1/2 of the tax and the employee pays the other half.
 However, the employer must collect the entire tax and remit it periodically to the IRS.
 Employment taxes also consists of the federal unemployment tax, which is only assessed on the employer.
 Self-employed people pay the self-employment tax, but they must pay both the employer and employee portion.
 However, they can deduct the employer's portion of the tax from their self-employment income (100% − 7.65% = 92.35%), so they pay an effective rate of 14.13% (≈ 15.3% × 92.35%).
-Additionally, they can deduct ½ of their self-employment tax from their gross income.
+Additionally, they can deduct 1/2 of their self-employment tax from their gross income.

 The Federal Insurance Contributions Act (FICA) set up the Social Security and Medicare system to provide for retirement, disability, and hospital insurance for workers.
-Employment taxes are the employer's tax obligation in regards to employee compensation, including income tax withholding for federal, state, and local taxes, FICA taxes, and federal and state unemployment taxes.
+Employment taxes are the employer's tax obligation regarding employee compensation, including income tax withholding for federal, state, and local taxes, FICA taxes, and federal and state unemployment taxes.
 Some states also assess a disability tax.

 Employees must pay federal, state, and local income taxes on their income.
-The employer withholds the tax based on the amount of pay, the employee's filing status, and the number of withholding allowances claimed on Form W-4, Employee's Withholding Allowance Certificate, which the employee submits to the employer.
+The employer withholds the tax based on pay, the employee's filing status, and the number of withholding allowances claimed on Form W-4, Employee's Withholding Allowance Certificate, which the employee submits to the employer.

 There are 3 types of taxes that the employer must remit periodically, based on employees' pay: